What you bring to the table, sexually, matters.

 Women

-Thinking back to my dating coaching clients, I estimate that physical beauty accounted for 80–90 percent of them feeling attracted to a certain woman.
-To be clear, the remaining 10–20 percent like personality or sense of humor still mattered and actually grew in importance as the relationship went on.
+Thinking back to our predominantly male coaching clients, I would estimate that physical beauty accounted for 80–90 percent of them being into a certain woman.

 But the initial assessment always came down to, “How hot is she?”